ellelang/LRs/Vocabulary Grocery.md

 We all need a break.
 A  well-deserved coffee break~And a baba for Mikey!
 He goes EVERYWHERE with his daddy!!

 - baba: a small cake leavened with yeast

+### 5/8/2019

+LME 85

+**TO LEARN: fit in, puzzle piece, uniform, a square peg, round pegs, concept, the spice of life**

+Wednesday’s Words & Wisdom.

+I read an article yesterday where the writer said that nowadays, people just want to **FIT IN**.

+And I was wondering how “wise” that was.
+And I also thought, “Hey, I should teach that phrasal verb on Friday!”

+But I’ve decided to talk about FIT IN today—and together we can decide how WISE *fitting in* is, okay?

+First of all, to FIT IN means to “fall into place, to conform”.

+The **puzzle piece** fits in.
+Now we have a full picture.
+We are **uniform** (one).

+Very nice, right?

+But…doesn’t that mean…that YOU were NOT a full picture?
+If everyone were wearing the same uniform, would that make things better?

+What if you were **a square peg** and you had to fit in with all the other **round pegs**?

+Wow!
+You’re a hero…

+But what about you?
+You are not a PEG!
+You are not a...

+Do you remember the game Tetris?

+Great game!!
+But, basically the entire concept (idea) of the game was about fitting in.
+And what happens when you fit in?

+You disappear.

+Don’t fit in.
+Be yourself.
+That doesn’t mean IGNORE everyone else, it just means *be yourself*!
+Teach that to your kids.

+Difference is **the spice of life**!
+Difference is *what makes life interesting and tasty*!
+Sometimes it’s too spicy…sometimes too bland.
+But if everything were McDonald’s, life would really suck!

+A quick recap: **fit in****,** **puzzle piece****,** **uniform,** **a square peg****,** **round pegs****, concept,** **the spice of life**